utheshni/tip-calculator-app/README.md

 # 💡 Tip Calculator App

 A responsive and user-friendly Tip Calculator App built with React.js and Tailwind CSS.
+It allows users to quickly calculate the tip amount and the total bill per person, making bill splitting easy and hassle-free.
 Built as part of a [Frontend Mentor](https://www.frontendmentor.io) challenge to improve my frontend development skills.

 ---